Incredible New Myrtles Plantation ‘Chloe’ Ghost Photo Taken By Lafayette Woman [Photo] - NewsBreak

 Famous Breaux Bridge 'Pink' Cookies Back for Limited Time

-If you are hunkering for a blast from the past, you'll want to mark your calendar for October 29th.
 Okay, so it's a blast from the not-so-distant past, but a blast, nonetheless.
-Champagne's Bakery in Henderson recently closed its doors, and the most feedback we heard on the closing was...

 Royal Curry Restaurant in Lafayette Appears to Have Permanently Closed